godsarmy/BAT/README.md

 BAT - Bootstrap, AngularJS, Tornado

 BAT is a project to provide quick-start pages and examples for those who want to develop web application with these three projects glued.

-It breaks down the Bootstrap page with AngularJS integrated into a Tornado base template file.
+It breaks down the Bootstrap page with AngularJS integrated into Tornado base template files.
 You can inherit the base template to develop your own pages.

 How to run test: